programmfabrik/easydb-documentation/en/sysadmin/eas/installation/installation.md

 </VirtualHost>
 ~~~~

-The other settings necessary for SSL were stored in the
-VirtualHost examples omitted for clarity.
-Of course, is still a combination of the easydb and the EAS in
+The other settings necessary for SSL were stored in the VirtualHost examples omitted for clarity.
+Of course, is still a combination of the easydb and the EAS in a VirtualHost entry.
-A VirtualHost entry.

-Before **Version 4.2.40** (You have a newer version) was the only circumstantially realizable, because of the
-First parameter of the `EasydbAssetServer` macro (the path to the EAS) for
-Each VirtualHost entry must be unique.
-In this case,
-File system, a symbolic link to `/opt/easydb/eas` can be created
+Before **Version 4.2.40** (You have a newer version) was the only circumstantially realizable, because of the first parameter of the `EasydbAssetServer` macro (the path to the EAS) for each VirtualHost entry must be unique.
+In this case, file system, a symbolic link to `/opt/easydb/eas` can be created
 (E.g., `eas-ssl`) and the first parameter for
 `EasydbAssetServer` would then be`/opt/easydb/eas-ssl`.